 Prince Edward Island Feature

-Who is Anne, anyway?
+Who is Anne, Anyway?

-In Lucy Maud Montgomery's classic novel, first published in 1908, Marilla Cuthbert and her brother Matthew live on a farm in Prince Edward Island.
-They're getting on in years and decide to adopt an orphan boy to help out with the chores.
-It's with some surprise, then, that Matthew comes back from the train station with a feisty, 11-year-old, redheaded girl, but it's not long before Anne—and her adventures and mishaps and friends—becomes an essential part of Marilla and Matthew's lives.
+In Lucy Maud Montgomery's 1908 novel, Marilla Cuthbert and her brother Matthew live on a PEI farm.
+Getting on in years, the pair decides to adopt an orphan boy to help out with the chores.
+It's with some surprise, then, that Matthew comes back from the train station with a feisty, 11-year-old, redheaded girl.
+But it's not long before Anne—and her adventures and mishaps and friends—becomes an essential part of Marilla and Matthew's lives.
 An immediate hit, the book made Anne an essential part of readers’ lives as well.
 Even Mark Twain, who called her "the dearest and most lovable child in fiction since the immortal Alice [in Wonderland]," was smitten.